by

 But is it even possible to sustain weight loss long-term?

-How insane is that statistic?!
-It blew me away the first time I learned about it in the book, Anti Diet, by a fellow Intuitive Eating RD, Christy Harrison.
+This statistic blew me away the first time I learned about it in the book, Anti Diet, by a fellow Intuitive Eating RD, Christy Harrison.
+And there has since been many more robust studies proving that intentional weight loss is very rarely sustainable longterm.

 So why is intentional weight loss so difficult to maintain?